Research Professor Emeritus, Survey Research Center, Institute for Social Research.

 Research Affiliate, Population Studies Center.

-Ph.D., Harvard University
+Ph.D., Economics, Harvard University

 Dr. Kimball’s main interests are business cycle theory, the economics of uncertainty, survey measurement of preference parameters, and evolutionary theory.
 He has published often in the areas of precautionary saving, labor market dynamics in an efficiency wage model, and the economics of uncertainty.

 Gollier, Christian, and Miles Kimball.
 2018.
 "Toward a Systematic Approach to the Economic Effects of Risk: Characterizing Utility Functions."
 Journal of Risk and Insurance, 85(2): 397-430.